tukaan/tukaan.github.io/src/routes/docs/layouts/tabview.md

 ## `Tab` Options

-The `TabView` widget allows users to create `Tab`'s as shown above that act as `Container`'s.
+The `TabView` widget allows users to create `Tab`'s as shown above that act as container's.
 The unique methods available to `Tab`'s and a description of each method are as follows:

 | Method | Description|
 |-|-|